mitchnegus/NE255_mnegus/README.md

-# NE255
+# NE255_mnegus
-NUCENG 255 Numerical Simulation in Radiation Transport

-Repository containing course materials for UCB Nuclear Engineering 255, Numerical Simulation in Radiation Transport
+Code, homeworks, and other documents pertaining to NucEng 255: Numerical Simulation in Radiation Transport